NWChemEx/Chemist/docs/source/developer/design/chemistry/system.rst

 Many quantum chemistry codes talk about the "molecule" as being the input to the code; however, in chemistry, molecules are simply sets of atoms.
-Even with the general definition adopted in :ref:`md_what_is_a_molecule` there are some systems which have additional parts -- for example external fields -- not captured by the "molecule" concept.
+Even with the general definition adopted in :ref:`md_what_is_a_molecule` there are often additional parts to the system being studied -- for example external fields -- that are not captured by the "molecule" concept.
 We define the chemical system to be the entire system we are trying to model.
 This will almost always include a molecule.

 *************************************
 Chemical System Design Considerations